NandaAnzana/FlappyNEAT/README.md

   <img src="images\FlappyAI.gif" alt="FlappyNEAT">
 </p>

-First you must make sure your python version is 3.X, pygame and neat-python already installed in your environment.
+First you must make sure your python version is 3.x, pygame and neat-python already installed in your environment.
+Or you can install all the package from requirements.txt.
 Then you change your working directory to the folder you want to put this flappyNEAT.
 ```
 cd your_path_name
 ```